-Are your feelings or worries impacting on your relationships, work or day-to-day life?
-You’re not alone: many people in the UK experience mental health issues each year.
+Are your feelings or worries impacting on your health, relationships, work or day-to-day life?
+You’re not alone – thousands of people in the UK experience mental health issues each year.

-Live Well Kent and Medway provides free mental health support for people aged 17+.
-Whatever it is, we’re here to help you.
+Live Well Kent and Medway provides free mental health support for younger people and adults.
+Our network of local voluntary organisations and charities can help you:

-- Improve your mental health, physical health and general wellbeing
+- Better manage your mental health and wellbeing

 - Gain confidence and meet new people

 - Get help with money, debt or benefits

 - Get support with housing concerns

 - Find work, volunteering and education opportunities